Forming a Colorado LLC: An Easy How-to Guide

 Your LLC will become an official business in Colorado once the state receives and processes your Articles of Organization.
 Approval is usually instant.

-You can file your Articles of Organization online here:
+You can file your Articles of Organization online using the Colorado Secretary of State: File a Form system.

 You can then save or print a copy of your LLC’s approved Articles of Organization via the website’s Summary Page.